internetarchive/dweb-mirror/INSTALLATION-dev.md

 ### 7. Auto-starting

+#### On Mac OSX
-TODO - this doesnt appear to work, needs investigation
+TODO - this doesnt appear to work on OSX, and needs investigation

 If you want the server to start automatically when the mac boots.
 Run the following commands in a terminal window